pr1kol-Entertainment/Oblivion-of-the-Galaxy/README.md

 ## Introduction

+This is a large-scale Modpack with many techniques and mods that are intertwined!

 In this Modpack, you can engage in technology, roam the deep forests and fight various monsters!
 Because there are such famous mods as Botania, Mekanism, Immersive Engineering and others.